hoodchris/agentic-ai-ucreq2/draft-agentic-ai-usecases-requirements.md

 interfaces between these entities are the subject of protocol standardization in this document.

-**Message**: A discrete unit of communication exchanged between agents,Expand commentComment on line R150Resolved containing structured data such as a task request, response, progress update, event notification, or control signal.
+**Message**: A discrete unit of communication exchanged between agents containing structured data such as a task request, response, progress update, event notification, or control signal.